datagrains/csv_etl_pipeline/README.md

 - **Python**: The pipeline is written in Python, in accordance with specified requirements to avoid the use of PySpark or other external frameworks.

-- **Docker**: A Dockerfile is included to containerize the pipeline, enabling seamless deployment and testing.
+- **Docker**: A Dockerfile is included to containerise the pipeline, enabling seamless deployment and testing.

 - **Parquet**: The pipeline outputs data in the Parquet format, ensuring efficient storage and faster read times for big data analytics.
 Usage